gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

   * `error` *Object* See [Error handling](#error-handling).
   * `reply` *Object* An object returned as a response to the *deprovision* request.
     * `async` *Boolean* (Optional) Specifies whether the deprovision operation is started asynchronously.
 Default is `false`.
 It will not be included in the response.
     * `operation` *String* (Optional) For asynchronous responses, service brokers MAY return an identifier representing the operation.
-The value of this field SHOULD be provided by the broker client with requests to the Last Operation endpoint in a URL encoded query parameter.
+The value of this field SHOULD be provided by the broker client with requests to the Instance Last Operation endpoint in a URL encoded query parameter.

 **Note:** The default SBF operation is executed right _after_ this hook and before the HTTP response is returned.
 For example, if XSUAA is used, the OAuth client clone will be deleted right after this hook, even in case of an async operation (`reply.async == true`).